 In May 2007, the B&B wing at Two Eagles officially opened.

-Since then, Steve has steadily added out-buildings around the property, building the barn, shelters, a wood shed, and even the chicken coop with the lead-glass door.
+Over the years, Steve steadily added out-buildings around the property, built the barn, shelters, a wood shed, and even the chicken coop.
 There is no shortage of projects with this 12-acre hobbyfarm.
-It's a good thing Steve likes his new tractor!
+It’s a good thing Steve liked his new tractor!